csc572-spring2025/spotify-analyzer/README.md

 ## Brief Description

 Spotify Analyzer is a web application that allows users to analyze their Spotify listening habits.
 It provides insights into the user's music preferences, including top genres, artists, and tracks.
-Specifically, the top 8 artists, the top 6 songs, and new artist discoveries are features that are provided.
-The application uses the Spotify API to fetch user data and presents it in an easy-to-understand format.
+Specifically, the top 8 artists, the top 6 songs, new artist discoveries, and listening analytics (represented graphically) are features this application provides.
+The application uses the Spotify API to fetch user data and presents it in a readable format.

 The project is built using Next.js and TypeScript, ensuring a modern and efficient development experience.
 The application is designed to be user-friendly, with a clean and intuitive interface.